Now accepting Telehealth appointments. Schedule a virtual visit.

 The team may remove and replace instrumentation or repair a failed spinal fusion.
 They also perform a wide range of possible procedures during revision surgery, including spinal decompression, disc replacement, and vertebral body replacement.

-If you still have back pain several months after spine surgery, you can get the help you need at the Center for the Functional Restoration of the Spine.
-Call or schedule an appointment online today.
+If you still have back pain several months after a previous spine surgery, you can get the help you need at the Center for the Functional Restoration of the Spine.
+Call us or schedule an appointment online today.